CodeMaxx/CodeMaxx.github.io/about.md

 </footer>
 `Hello World!`

-I'm Akash Trehan, a Second Year Computer Science Undergraduate at Indian Institute of Technology, Bombay.
+I'm Akash Trehan, a Third Year Computer Science Undergraduate at Indian Institute of Technology, Bombay.
 I hail from Ferozepur, Punjab.
 I am very enthusiastic about Cyber Security and Software Developement.
 I always keep myself buzy in Open Source Projects and Capture the Flag competitions.
 I am self-taught in the field of Information Security in which I want to research later in my life.

 I like tinkering with electronic circuits as well as computer softwares.
 I have built robotic vehicles for Line Follower and Obstacle Crossing comptetions here at IIT.
 I've also released a couple of applications and a website for use inside the institute.